 - The 2005 NFL Draft pt 2

-The Jaguars took advantage of the easiest schedule in the NFL to a 12-4 record, yet they still didn’t win the AFC South.
-This earned the Jags the 28th pick.
-The Jags had only six draft picks.
+The Jaguars returned to normalcy with an 8-8 record and no playoffs.
+This earned the Jags the 18th pick.
+The Jags were very busy though with 11 draft picks.
 I will go over each selection and say something concerning the player, if deserving.
 I will also bring up any missed opportunity where the Jags, with hindsight on my side, could have made a better selection.
-I will also bring up anything interesting related to the draft…Jaguar or not. ”
+I will also bring up anything interesting related to the draft…Jaguar or not.

 Round One/Pick #21 – Reggie Nelson , S, Florida – The Jaguars traded down three spots with the Broncos.
 They got a third and a sixth rounder in return.
 In this spot, they took the former Gator coming off a national championship.
 Considering he played three years with the Jags and only put up serviceable stats, this would have to be looked upon as a bust pick.
 If not, then at least a very bad reach.
 He was traded to to Bengals before the 2010 season and is still playing just well enough to keep his job.
 Would I have picked differently? - No doubt.
 LB Jon Beason and his three Pro Bowl appearances was selected four picks later.

 Other round one info - Two QBs were selected in round one.
 Both were busts.
 There were 14 eventual Pro Bowlers selected.
 17 defensive players went against 15 offensive.
 The number one selection, QB JaMarcus Russell was one of the biggest busts in NFL history.
 He also introduced a lot of us to the ultimate perils of “Purple Drank”.
 On a better note, the seventh selection by the Vikings is arguably the best running back in the NFL, Adrian Peterson.